Priyaljalan/Data-Enthusiasts-/README.md

   4. Volume
   5. High
   6. Low
 The "Date" column contains the trading day associated with each observation.
 The “Close Price” column represents the final trading price of Alphabet Inc. for the respective day.
-These two valriables served as the primary variables and are used for return calculations and volatility analysis throughout the project.
+These two variables served as the primary variables and are used for return calculations and volatility analysis throughout the project.
 The remaining variables provide additional information in relation to the daily trading activity.
 The “Open price” column represents the stock market opening price for the company for the respective date.
 The “Volume” column indicates the number of shares traded during the trading session.
 “High” and “Low” columns represent the maximum and minimum trading prices observed during the day.

 The dataset contains daily numerical observations that are appropriate for financial analysis, statistical modeling, and visualization.
 Since the project mainly focused on understanding stock returns and their relationship with Treasury yields, the “Close Price” column became the analytical variable used for the analysis.

-The dataset was used to calculate several financial metrics such as:
+The dataset was used to calculate several financial metrics, such as:
   1. Daily percentage returns
   2. Cumulative returns
   3. Standard deviation
   4. Volatility
   5. Risk premium
   6. Risk-to-reward ratios
 These metrics helped understand the company's stock behaviour over time and examine how the stock performed when compared to macroeconomic conditions as represented by the Treasury Yields.
 During preprocessing and cleaning, variables such as Volume, Open, High, and Low were removed from the dataset because they were not directly required for the final project scope.
 The project primarily focused on stock return behavior rather than detailed intraday trading activity.
-This simplification of the dataset helped improve analytical clarity and reduced unnecessary potential holdbacks within the workflow.
+This simplification of the dataset helped improve analytical clarity and reduce unnecessary potential holdbacks within the workflow.

 The Alphabet Inc. dataset represents structured financial market data with a streamlined structure.
 As the dataset was sourced from Nasdaq  which is a widely recognized and used financial market data provider, the dataset is considered reliable and appropriate for academic and analytical purposes, hence is appropriate for the project.